 Joannes studied Archaeology and Oriental Linguistics at K.U.Leuven.
-In 1987, he founded Namahn as a one-person consultancy and built it into a practice of 20 people, housed in an astonishingly spacious and unique location in the center of Brussels.
-Most recently, Joannes realised a longstanding ambition to run Namahn as a partnership, enabling him to focus on business development, while regularly lecturing at product design schools and contributing thought leadership as a conference speaker.
-His passions outside work include economics, evolutionary biology, cognitive science, yoga and family travel.
+In 1987, he founded Namahn as a one-person human-centred design consultancy.
+Today’s Namahn partnership works out of an astonishing location in central Brussels and has become an established name for the supply of high-quality interaction, service and systemic design.
+Joannes focuses on business development, while regularly lecturing at universities and international conferences.
+His passions outside work include economics, evolutionary biology, cognitive science, yoga and learning Farsi.

 In the early 80s, I worked as an executive secretary in Brussels and New York City.
 I developed a fascination for computers and discovered my talent for written communication.
 I made presentations on Total Quality Management using the Apple Lisa at Honeywell Europe.
-I wrote user manuals for senior executives and designed crude digital dashboards for project managers using Microsoft Multiplan at the European Commission.
-I observed the gap between what people need from computer technology and what they got.
-When I came to write my first user interface engineering specification in New York (using Interleaf on a Sun workstation), I discovered the discipline of human factors engineering and user interface design.
+I wrote user manuals for senior executives and designed crude digital dashboards for project managers using Microsoft Multiplan.
+While doing so, I observed the gap between what people need from technology and what they actually got.
+When writing my first user interface engineering specification (using Interleaf on a Sun workstation), I discovered the discipline of human factors engineering and user interface design.
 I read the first edition of Ben Shneiderman’s “Designing the User Interface” and knew I was on to something.

-At Namahn we will continue to search for clients where we can make a real difference.
-We’ll continue to develop and rethink techniques and methods to help these clients produce the best products, in particular techniques to foster collaboration between stakeholders and early visualisation.
-Our ambition is to work for the top segment of companies across selected industries at international level, and in particular, in the areas of high-stakes systems and complex service delivery with multiple touch points.
-These projects require top talent and our strategic location in the capital of Europe certainly helps to attract those capable of taking this vision forward.
+We will continue to work for clients where we can make a real difference.
+We’ll continue striving to develop and rethink techniques and methodologies to help these clients produce the best products or services.
+These projects require top talent and our strategic location in the capital of Europe helps to attract those capable of taking this vision forward.